History of Saint Martin

 St. Martin's history shares many commonalities with other Caribbean islands.
 Its earliest inhabitants were Amerindians, followed by Europeans who brought slavery to exploit commercial interests.

 Early history

-Ancient relics date the island's first settlers, probably the Ciboney (a subgroup of Arawaks), back to 3,500 years ago.
-Then another group of Arawaks migrated from South America's Orinoco basin around 800 A.D.
+Ancient relics date the island's first settlers, going back 3,500 years ago.
+Then another group of Arawakan-speaking people migrated from South America's Orinoco basin around 800 A.D.
 Because of St. Martin's salt-pans they called it "Soualiga," or "Land of Salt."
-Mainly a farming and fishing society, the Arawaks lived in villages of straw-roofed buildings which were strong enough to resist hurricanes.
+Mainly a farming and fishing society, the Arawakan-speaking people lived in villages of straw-roofed buildings which were strong enough to resist hurricanes.
 Their tranquil civilization valued artistic and spiritual pursuits.

-Their lives were turned upside-down, however, with the descent of the Carib Indians from the same region they had come from.
-A warrior nation, the Caribs killed the Arawak men and enslaved the women.
-When Europeans began to explore the Caribbean, Carib society had almost completely displaced the Arawaks.
+Their lives were turned upside-down, however, with the descent of the Kalinago Indians from the same region they had come from.
+A warrior nation, the Kalinago killed the Arawakan-speaking men and enslaved the women.
+When Europeans began to explore the Caribbean, Kalinago society had almost completely displaced the earlier Arawakan-speaking population.